stevenrdungan/mvp/readme.md

 Data was obtained from basketball-reference.com.
 The following data was captured:

+* Player statistic data for the 200-16 seasons
+* Player advanced statistic data for the 2000-16 seasons
 * MVP award voting data for the 2000-16 seasons
 * Team final standings data for the 2000-16 seasons